GM faulty-switch cases sent to New York court

 An attorney for some of the plaintiffs, Steve Berman, said in an email that he was “happy to be (in New York), as we hear this judge is terrific.”

-A representative for Delphi did not immediately respond to requests by email for comment.
+Representatives for GM and Delphi did not immediately respond to requests by email for comment.
+(Editing by Ted Botha and Jonathan Oatis)